Best Ways to Prevent the Spread of Infection in the Workplace

-Infections can be spread amongst people in several ways.
-Bacteria and viruses are easily spread through the air and in food.
-Dirty counter tops, microwaves, refrigerators and anywhere that food particles may reside are a breading ground for bacteria.
 Have a daily cleaning procedure established to keep work areas and break rooms clean.
-Make sure to use disinfecting (antibacterial) soaps and cleaning products to kill off any of the infectious particles that are unseen to the eye.
+Make sure to use disinfecting cleaning products to kill off any of the infectious particles that are unseen to the eye.
 Additionally, you should require every employee to wash their hands frequently with antibacterial soap.

 Proper Safety Equipment

-Every employer should have the proper cleaning and safety equipment along with training on how and when to use such items.
-This may include rubber gloves, eye protection, and proper working attire.
-These items should be readily available and part of regular every day procedures involving dirty conditions or disinfecting the premises.
-Restaurants need to have the strictest and longest list of these rules when it comes to cleaning procedures.
-To prevent airborne risks make sure to have room’s well ventilated and fresh air being supplied to closed tight spaces.
+Restaurants need to have the strictest and most extensive list of these rules when it comes to cleaning procedures.
+To prevent airborne risks, make sure to have rooms well ventilated and fresh air supplied to closed, tight spaces.

-When hiring employees it is also important to know their current health status.
-Allowing a worker to come into a work place carrying say Hepatitis or HIV would be enough to get a business shut down.
-Certain vaccinations should be required for anyone in close contact with a large amount of people.
-If the working conditions put the person at risk of getting injured from a cut or scrape a tetanus shot should be provided to prevent a more detrimental infection.
+When hiring new employees, it is important to know their current health status.
+Certain vaccinations should be required for employees, depending on your work environment.
+For example, if the working conditions put the person at risk of getting injured from a cut or scrape, a tetanus shot should be provided.